AtomLinter/linter-puppet-lint/README.md

 ![Preview](http://s16.postimg.org/b84dqyuf9/pup_lin_scrsho.png)

 ## Installation
-Linter package must be installed in order to use this plugin.
-If Linter is not installed, please follow the instructions [here](https://github.com/AtomLinter/Linter).

-Also the puppet-lint gem must be installed.
+The puppet-lint gem must be installed.
 If you don't have puppet-lint installed, please follow the instructions [here](http://puppet-lint.com/).

 But basically you should do `gem install puppet-lint`